federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 ###### Date/Time Testing

-This section exists primarily for debugging purposes and can test for records that were created backdated to a specific number of days or months.
-It's default setting for normal operation is 0, which nullifies the test.
+This section exists primarily for debugging purposes and can test creation date for records that backdated to a specific number of days or months.
+Its default setting for normal operation is 0, which nullifies the test.
 All data extracted from the Alberta Open Data API stream and the Alberta Geospatial Data API stream converges here.

 ###### Resource Name Tester